How a secretive Hamas commander masterminded the attack on Israel

 'IN THE SHADOWS'

-For well over a year, there has been turmoil in the West Bank, an area about 100 km (60 miles) long and 50 km wide that has been at the heart of the Israeli-Palestinian conflict since it was seized by Israel in 1967.
+For well over a year, there has been turmoil in the West Bank, an area about 100km long and 50km wide that has been at the heart of the Israeli-Palestinian conflict since it was seized by Israel in 1967.

-Deif said Hamas had urged the international community to put an end to the "crimes of the occupation" but Israel had stepped up its provocation.
+Mr Deif said Hamas had urged the international community to put an end to the "crimes of the occupation", but Israel had stepped up its provocation.
 He also said Hamas had in the past asked Israel for a humanitarian deal to release Palestinian prisoners, but this was rejected.

 "In light of the orgy of occupation and its denial of international laws and resolutions, and in light of American and western support and international silence, we've decided to put an end to all this," he said.